Life can be stressful, and sometimes we develop maladaptive ways to cope with it.

 Imagine yourself waking up in the morning knowing you are free from the destructive habit; you no longer feel enslaved by it, and you are in full control.

-Important: If you feel your habit is an addiction that is causing serious destruction to your life and/or the lives of others, it is recommended that you seek medical help.
-Addiction can change the chemistry of the brain causing a person to believe that an unhealthy habit is good for him/her, or that they cannot live without it, when in reality this is not the case.
+Important: If you feel your habit is an addiction that is interfering with your life and/or the lives of others, it is recommended that you seek medical help.
+Addiction can change the chemistry of the brain causing us to feel an unhealthy habit is good for us or that we cannot live without it.